Radware/DP_Health_AWS/README.md

 ## Action Lambda ##
 this Lambda is responsible for:
 1. discovering all relevant route tables (based on tags)
-2. replace association between Public and Protected object route table (for passing or bypassing the DefencePro)
+2. replace association between Public and Protected object route table (for passing or bypassing the DefensePro)
-3. removal or association of the internet gateway from the `GatewayID` route table (for passing or bypassing the DefencePro)
+3. removal or association of the internet gateway from the `GatewayID` route table (for passing or bypassing the DefensePro)

 ### Action Lambda Permissions ###
 In order to oporate the Lambda needs the following permissions: